ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    The CNC requests, at the CMI, MDSC to setup an STM-64 Private Line service between R1 and R8.

-   Following similar procedures as described in {{epl-analysis}}, MDSC understands that:
+   Following similar procedures as described in {{epl-analysis}}, the MDSC understands that:

    -  R1 is attached to the access link terminating on AN1-1 LTP in the